reijjo/rust-todo/server-axum/README.md

 use std::env;

 // Config struct holds all your app configuration
-// like environtment host and port.
+// like environment host and port.
 #[derive(Debug)]
 pub struct Config {
 	pub app_env: String,	// 'development' or 'production'